 This easy summer rice salad with pesto, tomatoes, and arugula is creamy, herby, and fresh.
 Think of it as an alternative to pasta salad – or a very lazy risotto.

-Campsite cooking has many limitations: tiny stove, minimal prep space (half a picnic table), no electricity (thus no appliances, like my beloved food processor), and limited ingredients (i.e. whatever’s in the cooler).
+Campsite cooking has many limitations: tiny stove, minimal prep space (half a picnic table), no electricity (thus no appliances), and limited ingredients (i.e. whatever’s in the cooler).
 Oh, and did I mention all the mosquitoes and ants you constantly have to swat and flick away?
 It’s basically “Chopped” on steroids.

 What’s In This Summer Rice Salad